HouzuoGuo/laitos/doc/Daemon: mail server.md

 <tr>
     <td>Port</td>
     <td>integer</td>
-    <td>TCP port number to listen on.
+    <td>Port number to listen on.
 It is usually 25 - the port number designated for SMTP.</td>
 </tr>
 <tr>
     <td>MyDomains</td>